Seen March 22nd

 I’ll admit when I heard about Hidden Figures and what it was about, I was stunned.
 Stunned that I had never even heard of Katherine Johnson, Dorothy Vaughan or Mary Jackson in my life.
 Maybe I was just in the wrong school or taking the wrong class but here I thought that maybe the story of 3 African American women who are basically responsible for putting a man on the moon would be a little more widely known.
 Maybe I’m just stupid but it seems weird that fact should shock me… I’m a little glad I didn’t know though as my ignorance might have made me love the film even more.
 I’m painfully aware some elements were probably dramatized but still, it felt like an education I sorely needed.
 Still should’ve known it sooner (They literally advertise this as “Meet the women you don’t know behind the mission you do” and I’m sorry, we should know these women a lot more than we do)

 This film is a masterpiece on almost every front.
 The acting is phenomenal from the entire main cast.
-Taraji P. Henson kills it as Katherine Johnson, there is a scene in the movie where she breaks down in the middle of the work room and just screams that there isn’t a colored bathroom in the building which is why she has to have 40 minute pee breaks.
+Taraji P. Henson kills it as Katherine Johnson, there is a scene in the movie where she breaks down in the middle of the work room and just screams that there isn’t a colored bathroom in the building which is why she has to have 40-minute pee breaks.
 It’s easily one of the most powerful moments in the movie and relies solely on Taraji.
-Sidebar, the fact that Taraji didn’t get even a nomination for an Oscar or Golden Globe for this performance is a fucking crime.
+Sidebar, the fact that Taraji didn’t get even a nomination for an Oscar or Golden Globe for this performance is a goddamn crime.
 I may not have seen any of the other performances nominated but I can’t imagine that they couldn’t make a spot for her.
 Maybe they could’ve just not nominated Meryl, I know she’s amazing but she’s been nominated 20 damn times, I think she could’ve skipped this one.

 Octavia Spencer is absolute perfection as Dorothy Vaughan.
 All she has to do is give a look and you know everything she’s thinking and more.
-She has this ability to somehow sound polite as can be, but her eyes clearly scream “I’ve had it up to here with your bullshit” at least 3 times, including a fascinating library scene where she earned her nominations in spades.
+She has this ability to somehow sound polite as can be, but her eyes clearly scream “I’ve had it up to here with your crap” at least 3 times, including a fascinating library scene where she earned her nominations in spades.

 As for Janelle Monae… why the hell did no one tell me she could act?
 Why is she not in everything already?
 This woman has exactly 5 roles to her name, 3 of them are basically just playing herself (Or a Dr Monae in Rio 2).
 But her performance as Mary Jackson proves that this might be another one of those rare breeds of performer who can not only sing but can act like nothing else.
 I sadly haven’t seen Moonlight but apparently she’s in that too, I have a feeling she’s going to be in a ton more movies because she absolutely lights up the screen any time she’s on it.
 If I didn’t know better I’d say she’s been acting for decades, she’s that good.